-How do I change my major, or add a second major in Asian Studies?
+1. How do I change my major, or add a second major in International Affairs?

-If you are an upper-division student and you would like to change your major or add a second major in Asian Studies, you should email the Undergraduate Academic Program Specialist to schedule an appointment to see whether or not you are eligible to change your major or add a 2nd major in Asian Studies.
+If you are an upper-division student and you would like to change your major or add a second major in International Affairs, you should email the Undergraduate Academic Program Specialist to schedule an appointment to see whether or not you are eligible to change your major or add a 2nd major in International Affairs.

 Lower-division students should meet with an advisor in Bellamy 105 or Bellamy 106.
-A list of academic advisors and their contact information can be found online at: https://coss.fsu.edu/academics/contact/
+A list of lower-division academic advisors and their contact information can be found online at: https://coss.fsu.edu/beta/academicaffairs/staff/.

-Note: Whether you are a lower-division or an upper-division student, you would only be eligible to change into an Asian Studies major if you are on-course to satisfy the milestones of the Academic Map for your term.
+Note: Whether you are a lower-division or an upper-division student, you will be eligible to change into an International Affairs major only if you are on-course to satisfy the milestones of the Academic Map for your term.

-How can I receive academic credit towards an Asian Studies major for an internship?
+2. How can I receive academic credit towards an International Affairs major for an internship?

 Students wishing to earn major academic credit for an internship must meet the following prerequisites: 15 credit hours beyond liberal studies, 3.0 GPA, and instructor approval.
-Internships must relate to the major in Asian Studies to be potentially approved.
-In order to obtain the internship application form, please email the Asian Studies undergraduate Academic Program Specialist.
+Internships must include a strong international focus in order to be potentially approved.
+In order to obtain the internship application form, please email the International Affairs undergraduate Academic Program Specialist.

-Can courses other than those on the approved course list be applied towards the Asian Studies major?
+3. Can courses other than those on the approved course list be applied towards the International Affairs major?

 Possibly, yes.
 All exceptions and course substitutions should be approved by the Program Director or by the undergraduate Academic Program Specialist prior to the start of the semester in which the class is completed.
 Usually a syllabus or, in the case of A.A. degrees, a degree audit is required to approve exceptions.